 Eating usually helps to reduce dizziness by boosting blood sugar.
-So when you find yourself feeling dizzy after eating a meal or snack, the symptom can be puzzling (not to mention nausea inducing).
+Feeling lightheaded after eating a meal or snack can have many potential underlying causes.
+Most causes are treatable.

 Several different conditions and underlying causes have the potential to cause dizziness after eating.
 Sometimes, you may simply stand up too fast after sitting a long time.
 This sudden shift in fluid volumes and blood flow can cause temporary dizziness.

 Postprandial hypotension is a condition that occurs after eating.
 It’s caused by increased blood flow to the stomach and intestines, which takes blood flow away from other parts of the body.

 As a result, the heart rate speeds up to pump more blood through the body.
 The blood vessels also tighten.
 Both factors can cause a person to feel dizzy after eating.
 About one-third of older women and men commonly experience this condition.